2016-2017 Undergraduate & Graduate Catalog

 3. Honors Social Sciences

 Students need two Honors Social Sciences courses, each from a different discipline.
-They may select an integrated sequence such as Society and Self (HNR 233 and 234), or may take two separate courses.
+They may select an integrated sequence, or may take two separate courses.
 High school advanced placement exams may satisfy an honors social science requirement.
 Substitutions may also be made if a student's major, minor, or concentration requires it, though the approval of the director must be obtained in this or any other case of substitution.
 Honors social science courses include:

-- HNR 235 - Democracy and Political Thinking (3 credits)
+- HNR 235 - Democracy and Political Thinking Credits: 3

-- ANT 204 - Introduction to Cultural Anthropology (3 credits)
+- ANT 204 - Introduction to Cultural Anthropology Credits: 3

 4. Honors Natural Sciences